 Worms in dogs are a common problem.
 Because canine worms are contracted in several ways, it’s important to be aware of how to protect your pet from infection.
 Awareness of the different types of worms in dogs is also important so that you may choose the best treatment for your dog.

 Different canine worms will require different treatments, as some worms are more dangerous than others.
+There are available all-round wormers for dogs in the market that can help you get rid of the different types of parasites.
 This article discusses the most common canine worms: tapeworm, hookworm, whipworm, roundworm, and heartworm.

 How Do Dogs Get Worms?